 There are three courts in British Columbia: the Provincial Court of British Columbia and the Supreme Court of British Columbia are trial courts, and the British Columbia Court of Appeal hears appeals from the decisions of both trial courts.

 The Provincial Court has jurisdiction (legal authority) to deal with the following types of cases:

 The Provincial Court’s criminal jurisdiction extends to most offences in the Criminal Code that may be heard by a judge sitting alone.
 BC Supreme Court justices conduct jury trials, while Provincial Court judges do not.
 The Provincial Court has exclusive jurisdiction in all summary conviction trials and hears all indictable matters where the accused does not choose to be tried in the Supreme Court.
 More than 95% of all criminal cases in BC are dealt with in the Provincial Court.
 In criminal cases, Provincial Court judicial justices and judges conduct bail hearings; Provincial Court Judges conduct trials where an accused person pleads not guilty and they sentence people who plead guilty or who are found guilty at a trial.

 In Youth Court, Provincial Court judges deal with young persons aged 12 to 18 who are charged with criminal offences, applying the Criminal Code and the special procedures for young people established by the Youth Criminal Justice Act.

-The Provincial Court has jurisdiction to hear civil lawsuits involving a monetary claim of up to $25,000.
+The Provincial Court has jurisdiction to hear civil lawsuits involving monetary claims from $5001 to $35,000, and from $0 to $5000 if a party files a notice of objection after a Civil Resolution Tribunal decision or the matter is refused or exempted from the Civil Resolution Tribunal.
 The Small Claims Act and Small Claims Rules establish procedures intended to resolve claims in a just, speedy, inexpensive and simple manner, so that people may launch and defend lawsuits without lawyers if they choose.
 In addition to conducting trials of civil lawsuits and hearing applications, Provincial Court judges conduct settlement conferences where Small Claims litigants are given the opportunity to settle their disputes by agreement.